Map Videos Website News

 Certain statements in this release constitute forward-looking statements, future-oriented financial information and financial outlook within the meaning of applicable securities laws.
 Forward-looking statements, future-oriented financial information and financial outlook include statements as to our expectations for:

-• growth of annual total revenue, annual SaaS and Subscription term licenses revenue, and our expectations for Adjusted EBITDA margin achievement, in each case looking forward for our fiscal year ending December 31, 2025;
+• growth of annual total revenue, annual SaaS revenue growth, and our expectations for Adjusted EBITDA margin achievement, in each case looking forward for our fiscal year ending December 31, 2026;

 This release also includes forward-looking statements as to Kinaxis& growth opportunities and the potential benefits of, and markets and demand for, Kinaxis& products and services.
 These statements are subject to certain assumptions, risks and uncertainties, including our view of the relative position of Kinaxis& products and services compared to competitive offerings in the industry.

-In particular, our guidance for 2025 annual total revenue, annual SaaS and Subscription term license revenue and annual Adjusted EBITDA margin, as well as our comments on our expectations for SaaS growth and increased profitability in years beyond 2025, are subject to certain assumptions and associated risks including:
+In particular, our guidance for 2026 annual total revenue, annual SaaS revenue growth and annual Adjusted EBITDA margin, as well as our comments on our expectations for SaaS growth and increased profitability in years beyond 2026, are subject to certain assumptions and associated risks including:

 • our ability to win business from new customers and expand business from existing customers;